skip to main content

 You can find more information about getting your full-time teaching certification in New York from the New York State Education Department

-If you are looking for more in-depth information on the requirements and steps for becoming a substitute teacher in New York, check out our complete guide.
+For more in-depth information on the requirements and steps for becoming a substitute teacher in New York, check out our Complete guide to substitute teaching in New York.

 How to become a substitute teacher in Texas

 To substitute teach in Texas, you do not need a specific substitute credential.
-While some school districts post jobs that do require a permit, you can typically work as a substitute teacher (sometimes called an “associate teacher”) without one.
+While some school districts post jobs that do require a permit, you can typically work as a substitute teacher (sometimes called an “associate teacher”) without one (although there are some benefits to earning your credential).

-Here are the requirements for becoming a substitute teacher in Texas:
+Here are the qualifications for substitute teachers in Texas:

 • A high school diploma or GED (depends on the district), or